Ash Wednesday: Observing and non-observing denominations

 Ash Wednesday is observed by numerous denominations within Western Christianity.
+Latin Church Catholics, Lutherans, Anglicans, and Moravians observe it.
+Churches in the United Protestant tradition, such as the Church of North India, Church of South India, and United Church of Canada honour Ash Wednesday too.

-Latin Church Catholics observe it, along with certain Protestants like Lutherans, PCUSA Presbyterians, Anglicans, some Reformed churches, some Baptists, Methodists (including Nazarenes and Wesleyans), the Evangelical Covenant Church, and some Mennonites.
-The Moravian Church and Metropolitan Community Churches observe Ash Wednesday.
-Churches in the United Protestant tradition, such as the Church of North India and United Church of Canada honour Ash Wednesday too.
-Some Independent Catholics, and the Community of Christ also observe it.
+Some Baptists, many Methodists (including denominations aligned with the holiness movement such as Nazarenes and Wesleyans), many Radical Pietists such as the Evangelical Covenant Church, and some Conservative Anabaptists, including some Mennonites, observe Ash Wednesday.
+The Metropolitan Community Churches observe Ash Wednesday.
+Many Independent Catholics, and the Community of Christ also observe it.

-Reformed churches have historically not observed Ash Wednesday, nor Lent in general, due to the Reformed regulative principle of worship.
-Nevertheless, some churches in the Reformed tradition do observe Lent today, although often as a voluntary observance.
+The Reformed churches have historically not observed Ash Wednesday, nor Lent in general, due to the Reformed regulative principle of worship.
+Since the mid-twentieth century, many churches in the Reformed tradition (including certain Congregationalist, Continental Reformed, and Presbyterian churches) do observe both Ash Wednesday and Lent such as the Church of Scotland, the Protestant Church of the Netherlands, the Swiss Reformed Church, the Presbyterian Church (USA), and the United Church of Christ.
 The Reformed Church in America, for example, describes Ash Wednesday as a day "focused on prayer, fasting, and repentance."
 The liturgy for Ash Wednesday thus contains the following "Invitation to Observe a Lenten Discipline" read by the presider:

 The Eastern Orthodox Church does not, in general, observe Ash Wednesday.
-Instead, Orthodox Great Lent begins on Clean Monday.
+Instead, Orthodox Great Lent begins on Clean Monday and followed by Sad (Sorrowful) Wednesday.
 There are a relatively small number of Orthodox Christians who follow the Western Rite.
 These do observe Ash Wednesday, although often on a different day from the previously mentioned denominations, as its date is determined from the Orthodox calculation of Pascha, which may be as much as a month later than the Western observance of Easter.